 4517 Highway 136

 La Campana offers flavorful, inexpensive Tex-Mex with options that will please the entire family and the salsa is made fresh daily.
 We suggest the Manchacas and Huevos Rancheros served with beef sauce.
 Don’t overlook the Papas Frijoles covered with cheese.

 Authentic taste and a lively atmosphere make La Fiesta a great place to take the whole family.
 From nachos to barbacoa, there’s something for every taste.

 Leal’s serves dishes that blend the traditional flavors of Mexico with a few new twists that will delight you.
-Try excellent non-traditional items like quail and salmon along with new sauce combinations and desserts.
-Let’s not forget about the fresh-squeezed lime margaritas, some of the best margaritas anywhere.
+Try excellent, non-traditional items like quail and salmon along with new sauce combinations and desserts.
+Let’s not forget about the fresh-squeezed lime margaritas, some of the best around.

-Visit Logan’s Roadhouse for everything from quick lunches, take-out options and party platters to mouth-watering, hand-cut steaks and a variety of entrees for health-conscious diners like Mesquite Wood-Grilled Salmon or a Health Nut Grilled-Chicken Salad.
+Visit Logan’s Roadhouse for everything from quick lunches, take-out options and party platters to mouth-watering, hand-cut steaks and a variety of entrees for health-conscious diners, such as Mesquite Wood-Grilled Salmon or a Health Nut Grilled-Chicken Salad.
 Everything’s made with the freshest ingredients and served in a casual, upbeat atmosphere.

 Lone Star Bar & Grill